-- a.
+a.
 Applicability.
-Determination of Nonconformity: Any sign constructed after the adoption date of the UDO and which is found to exist in violation of the UDO shall be declared to be illegally nonconforming and shall be removed after 30 days' notice. - Requirement for Removal: If the owner or lessee fails to remove the sign during the permitted time, then Staff, or an independent contractor secured by the City shall remove the sign and the ensuing charges shall be assessed to the owner or lessee. - ii.
+Determination of Nonconformity: Any sign constructed after the adoption date of the UDO and which is found to exist in violation of the UDO shall be declared to be illegally nonconforming and shall be removed after 30 days' notice.

+- i.
+Requirement for Removal: If the owner or lessee fails to remove the sign during the permitted time, then Staff, or an independent contractor secured by the City shall remove the sign and the ensuing charges shall be assessed to the owner or lessee. - ii.
 Loss of Legal Nonconforming Status: A legal nonconforming sign may lose this designation if: - 1.
-The sign is relocated or replaced; or

-- 2. The structure or size of the sign is altered in any way.
+The sign is relocated or replaced; or - The structure or size of the sign is altered in any way.
 This does not refer to normal maintenance or lettering changes on changeable copy signs; - 3.
 A tenant vacates a building, in which case all existing signs on awnings or canopies shall be removed. - iii.
 Maintenance And Repair of Nonconforming Signs.
 An existing nonconforming sign cannot be modified in any way aside from routine maintenance without bringing the sign into conformity with this subject to the requirements - iv.
 Mandatory Compliance.
 All signs must comply with the standards of the UDO with the following provisions: - Any existing sign not meeting the requirements of the UDO shall be brought into compliance with the UDO before a business license will be issued for a new resident business.
 (This shall not apply to existing businesses annexed into the City).
-Any existing sign not meeting the requirements of the UDO shall be brought into compliance with this section before a business name can be changed. - 2.
-Temporary nonconforming signs having obtained a sign permit before the adoption date of the UDO, shall be permitted to remain for the life of the permit. - 3.
-Nonconforming supports and brackets and unused signs must be completely removed before a new sign is installed.
-Any holes in the building must be appropriately patched. - 4.
-When any site or building alterations or expansions are proposed or the building remains vacant for more than 180 days, all non-conforming signs shall come into full compliance. - Nonconforming Sites. - a.
-Site Nonconformities.
-When building or parking area expansions exceed 50% of the building floor area or parking area, all existing site-related non-conformities (open space, parking, screening, landscaping, or lighting) shall be brought into compliance to the greatest extent practical.
+Any existing sign not meeting the requirements of the UDO shall be brought into compliance with this section before a business name can be changed. - Temporary nonconforming signs having obtained a sign permit before the adoption date of the UDO, shall be permitted to remain for the life of the permit. - Nonconforming supports and brackets and unused signs must be completely removed before a new sign is installed.
+Any holes in the building must be appropriately patched.

+4. When any site or building alterations or expansions are proposed or the building remains vacant for more than 180 days, all non-conforming signs shall come into full compliance.